timheilman/bridge-pbn/README.md

 This structure will allow Play and Auction sections to already-know following referent Note tag values while their sections are being parsed, simplifying the required implementation from consumers: with_auction_note alone, rather than with_auction_note_ref AND with_note_ref_resolution.
-The structure also hopefully provides easy conceptual buckets to keep the concerns of the parsing separated and each class narrowly focused, permitting a very high level of adherence to the spec without sacrificing maintainability.
+The structure also hopefully provides easy conceptual buckets to keep the concerns of the parsing separated and each class narrowly focused in obvious ways.

 The inverse of parsing: building, is imagined but not yet approached.